 - Assembly required

-Overall a great pair to add to your all-grain brewing arsenal.
+Overall a great pair of coolers to add to your all-grain brewing arsenal.

 - Easy to use w/ simple instructions